Broderip’s Thistle Trophon Shell, Acanthotrophon carduus

 Broderip’s Thistle Trophon Shell, Acanthotrophon carduus.
 Size: 2.0 cm (0.8 inches) x 1.1 cm (0.4 inches).
 Shell courtesy of the commercial fishermen of the greater Los Cabos area, Baja California Sur, March 2018.

-Broderip’s Thistle Tritons are found attached to rocks and are found at depths between 12 m (40 feet) and 100 m (330 feet).
-They range from Mulegé, Baja California Sur, in the Sea of Cortez, to Peru, including the Galapagos Islands.
+Habitat and Distribution: Broderip’s Thistle Tritons are found attached to rocks and are found at depths between 12 m (40 feet) and 100 m (330 feet).
+They are a tropical Eastern Pacific species.
+In Mexican waters they range from Mulegé, Baja California Sur, in the Gulf of California, to Guatemala.
+They are absent from the west coast of the Baja Peninsula.